sensel/morph-docs/docs/art_overlay.md

 #### Overview

 When the Art Overlay is placed on the Morph, it shows up as a USB HID Graphics Tablet.
 You can press the “hand” button to immediately begin navigating your computer’s desktop and file folders.
-Once you open a graphics software, you start using the other modes to start creating.
+Once you open a graphics application, you can use the other modes to start creating.
 Any graphics software that accepts input from a stylus will work with the Art Overlay.
 The top buttons stay out of the way of your drawing hand providing macros (the “dot” buttons) and mode selection.
 The side buttons and slider add navigation and macro control.
 These are arranged symmetrically to allow for left or right hand artists.
 Normally, you would disable the side buttons on the dominant-hand side (to avoid an accidental trigger with a knuckle), and use the off-hand on the slider and buttons.